johlrogge/poju4s/README.md

 Contributing
 ------------
-If you feel that you have some contribution that should make it into this project then pleas form my code, make your changes and send me a pull request.
+If you feel that you have some contribution that should make it into this project then please fork my code, make your changes and send me a pull request.

 I would of course be thrilled to hear if you use the code and what you think about it.
-Just remember that I write this stuff on my sparetime and it would look a million times better if I could only find the time to do things properly it would suck less (yeah right :))
+Just remember that I write this stuff on my sparetime.
+If I could only find the time to do things properly it would suck less (yeah right :))